rdswyc/DataStructures/BinaryTree/README.md

 ### FindValue

 Finds and returns a `Node` pointer, based on a `TValue`, which can be a static string or a pointer to a character array.
-It uses a `Compare(TValue, TValue)` function to determine if items are equal.
+It uses a `Equals(TValue, TValue)` function to determine if items are equal.
 This is a `O(n)` operation, because all nodes need to be searched.

 ```